Lucas1792003/Portfolio/README.md

 The contact section is currently commented out and does not have any CSS rules.
 You can uncomment this section and add your own styling if needed.

-Feel free to explore the CSS file and modify the styles to fit your own requirements.